 When buying a Cavalier King Charles Spaniels it is important they are screened as a puppy.
 This can be done by your vet or breeder.
 This helps to ensure they have no underlying conditions you should be aware of.
-Should it arise that they do have underlying conditions go to our pre-existing conditions pet cover to see if the condition is covered with us.

 Dog insurance can allay fears about your finances when you’re concentrated on your pet’s health.
 When it comes to insurance, it is better to insure your Cavalier King Charles Spaniels as a puppy.
 While you can find insurance for older dogs, starting earlier will mean the problems your Cavalier King Charles Spaniels may suffer from throughout their lifetime could be covered by the insurer.